 Now that you know what to look for when choosing a CRM system, let’s take a look at our top software picks for different business types.

-A CRM is a powerful piece of software that you can use to streamline sales processes and increase customer engagement.
+A CRM is a powerful piece of software that you can use to streamline sales processes, save time, and increase customer engagement.

 Here’s an overview of leading CRM platforms for different types of business.